ankane/dbx/README.md

 Use `where_cols` to specify the columns used for lookup.
 Other columns are written to the table.

-> Update performs a SQL query for every row in the data frame.
-We recommend upsert when possible for significantly better performance.
+> Updates are batched when possible, but many times need to be run as multiple queries.
+We recommend upsert when possible for better performance, as it can always be run as a single query.

 ### Upsert